khophisnow/Decision_Structure_Programming_projects/README.md

 # 🛡️ Decision Structure Programming Projects – Cyber Console Mode 🧠

 Hands-on solutions to decision structure exercises from the Gaddis C++ Programming textbook.
-Implemented using modular design principles and wrapped in a themed **Cyber Mode** console interface for an engaging software-dev meets cybersecurity learning experience.
+Implemented using modular design principles and wrapped in a themed "Cyber Mode" console interface for an engaging software-dev meets cybersecurity learning experience.

 This C++ project is a collection of decision structure exercises (control flow, branching, logic-based problems) built with a clean, modular, and security-themed interface.

----

 ## 🚀 About the Project

 After completing Modular Programming exercises, this series explores decision structures using:

 - 📦 **Namespace modules** like `ds1::run()` for each task
-- 🖥️ **Cyber-themed UI** with box-drawn menus and emoji feedback
+- 🖥️ **Cyber-themed UI** with box-drawn menus and emojis
 - 🧪 **Clean Makefile builds**
 - 🧠 **Control logic** using `switch`, `if`, validation, and looping
-- 🧰 **Rerun logic** for repeatable testing of each module
-- 🧩 **Scalable design** for easily extending to all 11 exercises
+- 🧰 **Scalable design** for adding new exercises easily

----

 ## 📂 Folder Structure